ballerina-platform/ballerina-lang/modules/tests/test-integration/README.md

 Currently both Java and JMeter based integration tests are supported.
 However `default` Maven profile will only run Java based integration tests, while `integration` Maven profile will run both the JMeter and Java based tests.
 Java based tests in the `default` profile will be run against a Ballerina server spawned as a forked process.
 This is done differently in `integration` profile where the Ballerina server is spawned as a Docker container.
 The `integration` profile is targetted to be run with a less frequency than the `default` profile, and will require Docker to be in the build host machine.

+> Make sure `docker` can be accessed without using `sudo`.
+If not follow the steps mentioned in the [Post-installation steps for Linux](https://docs.docker.com/engine/installation/linux/linux-postinstall/) documentation.

 ### Java based tests

 Java based tests can be found `src/test/java/` folder.
 The existing ones make calls to the Ballerina sample Services to test Ballerina.
 To only run the Java based tests, simply invoke the following goals.